-(a) Honest market practice in the trader's field of activity, or

-(b) The general principle of good faith in the trader's field of activity.
+- (a) Honest market practice in the trader's field of activity, or - (b) The general principle of good faith in the trader's field of activity.

-It is our interpretation that in the case of Letting Agents, this means compliance with all relevant legislation, the "Guidance on Unfair Terms in Tenancy Agreements" Office of Fair Trading September 2005, and the Codes of Practice of the relevant professional associations.
+It is our interpretation that in the case of Letting Agents, this could mean compliance with any relevant legislation, the "Guidance on Unfair Terms in Tenancy Agreements" Office of Fair Trading September 2005, and the Codes of Practice of the relevant professional associations.